MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

     - Memory: 16 GB
     <!--For detailed steps, see [Creating a VM in vSphere](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.html.hostclient.doc/GUID-FBEED81C-F9D9-4193-BDCC-CC4A60C20A4E.html?hWord=N4IghgNiBcIMICcCmYAuSAEA3Alg1ArpBgLZgDGAFjgHZIgC+QA).-->
 1. Once the VM is created, sign into the VM as an administrator.
 1. Copy the downloaded zip file to the new VM that you created in the vCenter.
-Extract the zip to a folder and go to the extracted folder.
+Extract the zip to a folder and go where the  *AzureMigrateInstaller.ps1* PowerShell script resides in the extracted folder.
 1. Open a PowerShell window as an administrator and run the following command:

     ```powershell